 CM.
 No. But if you walk slow along the beach without making noise, you could see them.
-You'd know where to set your net.
+You knew where to set your net.

-NS: So, then you would put this on the hook and drop it in the water near the killifish or the clam?
+NS: So, then you would - I'll put this on the hook and drop it in the water near the killifish or the clam?

 CM: Well, when you're fishing for fluke, it drifts.
-You use a meter on the hook so it's away from the sinker because the flukes are a little scary.
-You would drift with the tide or the wind and that would give the killie a little more motion.
-The more motion there was, up to a certain point, the more the fluke would go after it because they appeared to be alive or trying to get away.
+You use a leader on the hook so it's away from the sinker because the flukes are a little scary.
+You would drift with the tide or the wind, and that would give the killie a little more motion.
+The more motion there was, up to a certain point, the more the fluke would go after it because it appeared to be alive or trying to get away.

 NS: How long would a line be?
+How long would it be?

 CM: Well, a line only has to go to the bottom.
-Twenty feet long maybe.
+Twenty feet long, maybe.

 NS: So, you would hold that.
-Was there a particular way you would throw it or you just knew?
+Was there a particular way you would throw it, or you just -?

 CM: Well, if you're in a boat you just let it down in the line.
-But if you're fishing off the shore, you had to cast it out.
+But if your fish goes to shore, you had to cast it out.